GoogleCloudPlatform/professional-services/examples/bigquery-audit-log/docs/overall_usage.md

 This document outlines the Overall Usage report (page 1) of the dashboard and explains the various graphs and tables present on the page.

-### Selection bar
+### Selection Bar
-The selection bar allows the user to filter the data in the report to a specific date and/or table.
+The Selection Bar allows the user to filter the data in the report to a specific date and/or table.
 There are filters present to filter by the type of Query (Was the query - Audit Log?
 Error?
 Timeout?
 Beam Job?)

 ![Selection Bar](../images/overall_usage/Image1.png)